 )

-#> Estimates are from: Base model adding HbA1c, SDI, and UACR (also referred to as the full model).
+#> PREVENT estimates are from: Base model adding HbA1c, SDI, and UACR (also referred to as the full model).

 #> # A tibble: 1 × 8